ssbc/handbook.scuttlebutt.nz/stories/design-challenge-sybil-attacks.md

 Spammers must strive to create messages which beat the filter, while filterers have to improve their model.

 One particularly interesting example of this is (snail) mail advertisers that employ [handwriting services](http://www.writeonresults.com/) to write the addresses on their envelopes.
 This fools the receiver into believing that an actual human sent them the letter making them much more likely to open it.
-(This is even being [automated](https://hellobond.com/).)

 ### Social Networks